willjsporter/CV/README.md

 #### Communication and teamwork

 - I am an excellent listener and pick up information and emotion from others naturally.
-- My previous job as an auditor was extrememly client-facing and through this I developed these skills by working with all levels of people in a wide range of different companies.
+- My previous job as an auditor was extrememly client-facing.
+As such, I developed my communication skills by working with people in a wide range of different companies, at all levels.
-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- I have found pair programming a great way of developing these skills.
+Sharing ideas equitably has its challenges but this has taught me the value of a different perspective.
+I would look to find a role with a chance for regular collaboration with others.

 #### Quick learner

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Throughout school and university I developed a proficiency at learning quickly but still in a holistic way.
+- During school and university I developed a proficiency at learning quickly while still in a holistic way.
-- Through professional exams in my role as an auditor, I solidified this, learning and applying difficult subject matter in exams and in my job.
+- Through professional exams in my role as an auditor, I solidified this.
+I learnt and applied challenging subject matter in exams and in my job.
-- I spend my downtime objectively considering difficult problems I've encountered.
-I find this really solidifies my understanding of difficult subject matter.
+- I spend a lot of time considering difficult problems I've encountered, whether coding, other puzzles or social dynamics and interactions.
+I find this allows me to really solidify my understanding of difficult subject matter and complex interpersonal issues.

 ## Education

 #### Makers Academy (July 2017-October 2017)

-- Curiosity and passion for code
-- Independent learner and problem-solver
+- The main thing I have found is that I really enjoy coding - it is stimulating, challenging and rewarding.
+- I really enjoy working in pairs and adapt to other working styles but also enjoy working alone if required.
+- I worked hard to develop skills and behaviours rather than simply memorising syntax
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, MVC, Databases (SQL and Mongo)
-- Software Craftsmanship
-- Ruby, Rails, JavaScript, Node.js, Angular.js
+- Ruby, JavaScript, Rails, Node.js
 - Rspec, Jasmine, Mocha

 #### University of Leeds (Sept 2012 - Sept 2013)